What is Sulisent 100mg?

 What are The Uses of Sulisent 100mg?

 Sulisent 100mg (Canagliflozin 100 mg) is a SGLT2 inhibitor used together with proper diet and exercise in the treatment of type 2 diabetes to reduce the high level of blood glucose (sugar) in human body.
-The use of Sulisent 100 mg tablet is to lower the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
+It helps to lower the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
 Sulisent 100 mg is also used to prevent controlling high blood sugar and helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 This medicine works in the kidneys to prevent the absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Sulisent 100 mg tablet does not help patients who have insulin-dependent or type 1 diabetes.

 Sulisent 100 mg is also used to lower the risk of end-stage kidney disease, worsening of kidney function, and hospitalization for heart failure in patients with type 2 diabetes and diabetic kidney disease with a definite aggregate of protein in the urine.